 How to estimate a project using time-based rates

-Once you have all your measurements and items accounted for, you’ll need to figure out how long your team takes on average to paint these different surfaces – your time-based rates.
-(See appendix A for an example of the calculation)
+Next, you’ll need to figure out how long your team takes on average to paint these different surfaces – your time-based rates.

-Let’s put our first two steps into practice with an example.
+Let’s put this into practice with an example:

-The room being estimated is 12ft x 15ft, with an 8ft high ceiling.
-The customer wants the walls, ceiling, baseboards, two window frames, one door, and frame on one side painted with two coats, no patching, and no setup time to take into account.
+The bedroom being estimated is 12ft x 15ft, with an 8ft high ceiling.
+The customer wants the walls, ceiling, baseboards, two window frames, one door, and frame on one side painted with two coats.
+No patching and no setup time will be taken into account.

 How many hours will this project take?

-Once you have the total number of hours, you simply charge by your hourly rate to get your price (plus materials if you price them separately).
+Once you have the total number of hours, you simply charge by your hourly rate to get your price, plus materials.

 Hourly rate: $67/hr